-1.3.
-Structure of the report
+1.3 Structure of the report

 The report starts by briefly introducing the issue of violence in institutions for juvenile offenders (chapter 2).
 It subsequently elaborates upon the prevalence of (1) violence by inmates, including violence among juveniles, by adult inmates and against staff, (2) by staff including police, and (3) by juveniles against themselves resulting in self-harm including for example suicide (chapter 3).
-The following two chapters (4 and 5) focus on the systemic factors causing violence and are relevant to prevent or redress it.
-The last chapter (6) presents a discussion on the findings of the questionnaires and the literature study and provides recommendations for further research.
+Chapters 4 and 5 focus on the systemic factors that cause violence and that are relevant to prevent or address it.
+The final chapter (6) provides conclusions and recommendations to the Council of Europe.